 When we no longer need to retain your personal data, it will either be deleted or it will be anonymised so that you can no longer be identified from it.

-If you are a Registered Client with us (which means that you have signed our terms and conditions and paid us your one-off registration fee) we will keep any personal and sensitive data for up to 20 years.
+If you are a Registered Client with us (which means that you have signed our terms and conditions and paid us your one-off registration fee) we will keep any personal and special category data for up to 20 years.
 Initially this is to provide you with the service you have requested, whenever you require it.
 In the longer term (where you have previously been introduced to a carer) we need to keep this information for safeguarding reasons.

 If you are a potential Client (who has not registered with us but who we have had limited contact with in response to your request for further information on our services) we will keep the information that you have provided to us for 6 years from the date of our last contact with you.
 We keep it for this length of time, as in our experience, some of the people who contact us do not require our services immediately, but at some stage in the future, which can be many years later on.

-If you are Carer who we have introduced to and who has worked for one of our clients we may need to keep any personal and sensitive data relating to your suitability for the role that you undertook for up to 20 years.
+If you are Carer who we have introduced to and who has worked for one of our clients we may need to keep any personal and special category data relating to your suitability for the role that you undertook for up to 20 years.
 This is in order to comply with safeguarding and insurance requirements and to be able to prove that the required checks and clearances were in place, and valid, at the time of your introduction.

 If you are carer who has contacted us to be introduced to one of our clients, but who, to date, has not worked for our clients, we will keep the information you have provided us with for 6 years, from the date of our last contact with you.